SimilarityGuidedSampling/Similarity-Guided-Sampling/README.md

 ## Installation

-Please find installation instructions for PyTorch and PySlowFast in [INSTALL.md](INSTALL.md).
+Please find installation instructions in [INSTALL.md](INSTALL.md).
 You may follow the instructions in [DATASET.md](sgs/datasets/DATASET.md) to prepare the datasets.

 ## Quick Start